 What people are saying:

-Based in Texas, DebtHammer provides personalized debt relief to those struggling with predatory loans.
+Based in Texas, DebtHammer provides debt relief to those struggling with predatory loans.
 The company uses tried-and-true methods and a simple but effective process to get people out of the payday debt trap.
 They also have an impressive array of financial education resources for people looking for ways to pay down and stay out of debt.

 Online, DebtHammer has positive customer reviews.
 On Facebook, they have 169 followers and a 5-star rating.